ProyectoIntegrador2018/catalogo-soluciones/README.md

 	\catalogo-soluciones\functions\util\email_credentials.js
 	\catalogo-soluciones\src\firebase\firebase.config.js

-Note # 1 : firebaseconfig can be obtained from firebase console project configuration.
-Note # 2 : email_credentials must be requested or created with your own credentials.
+Notes: firebaseconfig can be obtained from firebase console project configuration.
+For email_credentials must be requested or created with your own credentials.

 Install the project dependencies: